zrcni/gym/README.md

-# react-cljs
+# gym

-This is the react-cljs project.
+This is the gym project.

 ## Development mode